Reflexive Pronouns

 Here, by using a reflexive pronoun, it is shown that the subject and object of the sentence are definitely the same.

+To avoid such ambiguities, reflexive pronouns are used as the object in such cases.
 Reflexive pronouns can function as both direct objects and indirect objects in a sentence.
-When the subject and object of a sentence refer to the same person, we typically use a personal pronoun or name as the
+In such cases, typically a personal pronoun or name is used as the

 I hurt